nicolargo/glances/README.md

 In client mode, you can set the TCP port of the server (-p port).

-Default binding address is 0.0.0.0 (Glancess will listen on all the networks interfaces).
-        TCP port is 61209.
+Default binding address is 0.0.0.0 (Glances will listen on all the networks interfaces) and TCP port is 61209.

+In client/server mode, limits are set by the server side.

+The version 1.6 introduces a optionnal password to access to the server (-P password).

 ## User guide